jaredly/j3/web/ide/infer/Readme.md

 both can be expanded to handle row types, right? do we even need to add the 'kind'? but they can't do TypeClasses/abilities or more general subtyping.

+hmm might be interesting to try to strip down algw-cr

+anyway, I sure would like to be able to ..spread without caring whether I'm adding or overriding.
+.. but is that quite necessary? idk. maybe it's fine to have to specify.
+I feel like my default would be to overwrite. orr I could cue off of the position. {a b ..c} is extension, {..c a b} is overwrite? maybe a little gimmicky. but maybe it's fine actually.

+ANYWAY can I also get HM to deal with recursive types without doing too much malarky?

+OH ALSO lets make sure we can get array types, and probably map types, working before we get too far.
+Also pattern matching lets.

+I feel like what I'm building up to is a "Let's build a type inference" where I start with very bare HM (prolly W, not J) and then I add in
+- arrays
+- recursion
+- pattern
+- row types
+- recursive row types
+- ooh can we do row types with default values? plsssss
+- alg effects maybeee
+- can I get default values in type args? mayubeeee maybe not if we're currying all the way tbh
+- but then let's talk about my little dependent types, array lengths and such.
+  - are we also inferring the need for recursion, partial fns, and a heap?
+  - could be fun

+I'd want to talk about the remarkable simplicity if boiling everything down to fn application.

+# OK BUT ALSO

+cannn we get the inference algorithm to be self-hosting? that would be rad.
+(requires recursive row types at minimum)

+#